honeycombio/honeycomb-opentracing-proxy/README.md

 # **This project is no longer under development!**

 This project is not actively maintained and you should not use it.
 New issues and pull requests will likely be ignored.
-OpenTracing has been superseeded by OpenTelementry.
+OpenTracing has been superseded by OpenTelementry.

 The [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) can read & write multiple trace formats (including Zipkin and Honeycomb) and is the preferred alternative.